 Programming languages can be classified in many ways such as whether interpreted directly or compiled (all the code has to be run together, rather than running one single line of code at a time; for example, Python and R versus C++ and Fortran, respectively); and whether they are ‘high’ or ‘low’ level languages.
 This latter classification refers to the machine-readability of the language; many languages used in the context of disease modeling can be considered high-level (for example, Pascal, Java, C++, R and Python).
 In general, high-level languages require more memory space but are more readable by a human, and therefore more accessible to people without detailed programming training.
 Low level languages are more efficiently machine readable and traditionally considered to run faster.
 However, language classifications are now blurred and many languages have features consistent across classifications (consequently, once-compiled then interpreted languages can run quickly).
 In addition, the increasing computational power associated with high-performance computing enables horizontal scaling of models by multi-threading a model and running it across multiple cores to reduce ‘walltime’ (the time taken to complete a simulation).

 Focusing on final run speed also ignores the concept of overall programming productivity.
 Programming in some languages is more challenging and less accessible to the research team, which increases the time required for programming.
-An increasing number of teams in the veterinary field use the free software R (R Core Team, 2019), which is a statistical programming language suitable for building both EBMs (for example, Frasso et al., 2016) and MSMs (for example, Kirkeby et al., 2016; Halasa et al., 2016; Dürr et al., 2014; Dürr and Ward, 2015).
+An increasing number of teams in the veterinary field use the free software R (R Core Team, 2019), which is a statistical programming language suitable for building both EBMs (for example, Frasso et al., 2016) and MSMs (for example, Bates et al., 2003; Kirkeby et al., 2016; Dürr et al., 2014;).
 There are many packages available for languages such as R, and they are well-supported and maintained by R’s open-source community.
 These packages remove the need to program basic functions, which allows the team to focus on modeling the system and the disease, thus increasing modeling productivity.
 Overall, the level of modeling productivity also depends on the context of model development; for example longer lasting explorative research projects (such as a PhD study) versus fast acting near real-time decision making (such as an exotic disease incursion that demands immediately decisions).

 In regards to code programming, we highly recommend that modelers annotate their code during modeling with detailed descriptions of each part of the code.
 This assists the modeler to remember what each line of code does, and also facilitates use of the model by others.
 Following publication of a study, it is a requirement of many journals that the code be made available to readers.
 Version control is also valuable, especially when more than one modeler is involved in the project or when published code is used by other researchers.
 This can be facilitated by version control tools such as git (https://git-scm.com, accessed 10/09/2019) so that modelers can easily track changes in the code, and view previous versions (branches) of the model.
 We also highly recommend that each line or chunk of code is executed with fictitious inputs to check for errors (debugging) during modeling and for model verification (see Section Model Verification and Validation for more details).